niksilver/clockabout/README.md

 # Running as a mod

 Once installed, you can enable this as a mod.
-This way, you can run a norns script and send Clockabout MIDI pulses to external devices.
-You can also route those MIDI pulses back into the norns, so that the script responds to the non-linear clock.
-But note that do this you do need an external device - Clockabout sends MIDI pulses out, and cannot control norns' own internal clock.

 See the [documentation on
 installing and enabling mods](https://monome.org/docs/norns/mods/).
+Then you can run
+a norns script and send Clockabout MIDI pulses to external devices.

+You can also route those MIDI pulses back into the norns, so that your script responds to the non-linear clock.
+Set this up using the PARAMETERS > EDIT > CLOCK menu to receive MIDI clock input.
+But note that to do this you
+do need an external device - Clockabout sends MIDI pulses out, and cannot control norns' own internal clock directly.

 When it is enabled as a mod things are slightly different, as follows...